Hugh Fisher (footballer)

-Hugh Donnelly Fisher (born 9 January 1944) is a Scottish former professional footballer who played for Southampton between 1966 and 1976 and was a substitute in the 1976 FA Cup Final.
+Hugh Donnelly Fisher (born 9 January 1944) is a Scottish former professional footballer who played as a midfielder.
+He began his career at Blackpool before moving to Southampton in 1967.
+During his time with Southampton, he was a substitute in the 1976 FA Cup final.

+After ten years at Southampton, he left to join Southport as player-manager before leaving when they left the Football League.
+Fisher continued to play semi-professional football before retiring in 1980.

 Career

 Early career

 Born in Pollok, Glasgow, Hugh Fisher is the son of another professional footballer Peter Fisher.
 He was playing for his local youth team when he was spotted by Blackpool and signed by them in August 1962, aged 18.

-At Blackpool, then playing in the First Division, he played in midfield alongside Alan Ball.

 On 31 December 1966, he was part of the Blackpool side that defeated Southampton 5–1 at The Dell, and scored the opening goal.
 This was Blackpool's only away win of the 1966–67 season, in which they finished bottom with only 21 points and were relegated.

 He played 55 League games in his five seasons at Blackpool, scoring once.

 Southampton

 After defeat by Blackpool, Southampton manager Ted Bates tried to sign a player to boost their midfield, having an offer of £75,000 for Howard Kendall rejected by Preston.
 He then turned his attention to Fisher, who had helped to rip Southampton apart on New Year's Eve, and he was signed for £35,000 at the beginning of March, making his debut (together with goalkeeper Eric Martin) on 18 March 1967 away to Everton (who by then had themselves signed Kendall).
-He made a good debut and remained ever-present to the end of the 1966–67 season when Saints narrowly avoided relegation in their first season in Division 1, thanks largely to the goal-scoring talents of Ron Davies (37 league goals) and Martin Chivers (22 league goals).
+He made a good debut and remained ever-present to the end of the 1966–67 season when Saints narrowly avoided relegation in their first season in Division 1.

 In 1967–68 he was the regular at No. 4, but the following season he lost his place to Fred Kemp.
-By November 1969 he had re-established himself as first choice in midfield and was ever-present in the 1970–71 season as Saints finished 7th in the First Division.
+During the 1969–70 season, Fisher re-established himself and wore the number four shirt more often.

 On 2 October 1971, he broke his leg in a collision with Arsenal's goalkeeper Bob Wilson, thus ending a sequence of 50 consecutive appearances.
 Fisher was then side-lined for the rest of the season, when again Saints struggled to avoid relegation.
-He was restored to the starting line-up the following season and barely missed a game over the next 3 seasons as Saints finally slipped back into Division 2 in 1974.
+He was restored to the starting line-up the following season and barely missed a game over the next three seasons as Saints finally slipped back into Division 2 in 1974.

 During the summer of 1975, he played in the United States with Denver Dynamos in the NASL.